Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Evaluation

-In this subsection we analyse the achievable throughput per unit of bandwidth, that is a sum of the spectrum efficiency over an entire episode, for varying BS densities and building densities.
+In this section we analyse the mean of spectrum efficiency per unit of bandwidth, that is a mean of the spectrum efficiency over an entire episode, for varying \ac{bs} densities and building densities.
+We inspect the spectrum efficiency as this is the parameter that we wish to optimise.